 Located in the New Orleans Convention Center, this annual event celebrates all the magic of Christmas with a multi-day, indoor Christmas festival.
 Enjoy family-friendly activities like ice skating, snowball fights, rock climbing, and ice sliding.
 The event traditionally takes place during the last two weeks of December with Santa making a showing during the first week (take a photo with him for an additional fee).
 Check out the website before planning your trip for pricing details, hours, and a special events calendar.Continue to 5 of 5 below.

 05 of 05

-If you're planning on visiting on Christmas Day, the Roosevelt Hotel's Christmas Day brunches and dinners are among the best meals available in New Orleans during this holiday.
-Reservations sell out quickly, though, and prices are—as expected from luxury hotels—rather high, but the experience and ambiance on Christmas Day are completely worth the cost.
+If you plan to visit on Christmas Day, the hotel's Christmas brunch and dinner are among the best holiday meals available in New Orleans.
+Reservations fill up quickly, though, and prices are—as expected from a luxury hotel—rather high.
+But the experience and ambiance are completely worth the cost.